-A complete copy of the January 2016 LFB Report is included as part of this Official Statement at the end of this Appendix A In addition, the State has filed the January 2016 LFB Report with the MSRB through its EMMA system, and a copy is available at the addresses included on pages A-1 and A-2.
+A complete copy of the January 2016 LFB Report is included as part of this Offering Memorandum at the end of this Appendix A. In addition, the State has filed the January 2016 LFB Report with the MSRB through its EMMA system, and a copy is available at the addresses included on page A-2.

 General Fund Information; General Fund Cash Flow (Part II; Pages 43-55).
 The following tables provide updates and additions to various tables containing General Fund information for the 2015-16 fiscal year, which are presented on either a cash basis or an agency-recorded basis.
-Unless otherwise noted, these tables contain information through June 30, 2016.
-The following tables also provide estimated General Fund information on a cash basis for the 2016-17 fiscal year.
+Unless otherwise noted, these tables contain information through December 31, 2015.